-At MS-UK we have a great deal of experience and understanding of MS. We know that receiving a diagnosis of MS, where there is no single right approach or certain path the condition may take, may be difficult to come to terms with.
-Managing that uncertainty can be made easier by knowing where to go for help and by having someone to talk to.
+At MS-UK we have a great deal of experience and understanding of MS. We know that receiving a diagnosis of MS may be difficult to come to terms with, and that as individuals the way we reach this point will differ for each of us.
+Managing uncertainty can be made easier by knowing where to go for help and by having someone to talk to.
 This booklet will provide you with a basic understanding of MS, and the next steps you may wish to take so you can choose the right pathway for you.

 Please note that although this booklet covers a lot of different subjects relating to your MS diagnosis, not everything mentioned will happen to you all at once, immediately, or even at all.
 It is a guide to some of the possible things you may need to think about and discuss.

-A diagnosis of MS can feel overwhelming and there can be what feels like mountains of information to try to take in and digest.
+A diagnosis of MS can feel overwhelming, not least given that it may feel we have an abundance of information to try to take in and digest.
 Internet searches can provide pages upon pages of information that may or may not mean anything to you, some helpful, some not.
-In this booklet we have tried to keep things simple and to the point – brief explanations rather than long sections that may be difficult to understand.
+In this booklet we have tried to keep things simple and to the point – brief explanations rather than long sections that may be difficult to understand, with signposting to further reading.
 You can then choose what you want to research further.

 MS is a disease of the central nervous system (your brain and spinal cord).
 The central nervous system cells are covered in a protective layer of fatty protein called the myelin sheath (a bit like the insulation on an electrical cable).
 MS is an auto-immune disease, where the immune system gets confused and instead of attacking an infection or virus, it turns on itself and attacks this protective sheath.
 This process is called demyelination.
 The demyelination disrupts the ‘messages’ being transmitted from and to the brain, causing them to slow down, become distorted or not get through at all.

 It is important to know that MS is not directly inherited.
-There do appear to be genetic components (as well as environmental factors) to MS but this does not mean you will definitely pass the condition on.
+There does appear to be genetic components (as well as environmental factors) to MS but this does not mean you will pass the condition on.

-Although MS affects individuals very differently, there are four broad groups into which it is categorised.
+Although MS affects individuals very differently, there are three broad groups into which it is categorised.

 The majority of people with MS are diagnosed with relapsing remitting MS (RRMS).
 People with RRMS experience relapses periodically – often months or years apart.
-When a relapse resolves, the person moves into remission, hence ‘relapsing-remitting’ (2).
+When a relapse resolves, the person moves into remission, hence ‘relapsing remitting’.

-Some people are diagnosed with primary progressive MS (PPMS).
+Around 10 to 15 per cent of people are diagnosed with primary progressive MS (PPMS).
 Some people with PPMS have a slow progression of neurological symptoms, whereas others find they progress more quickly.
-It can often take a long time for a neurologist to arrive at a definitive diagnosis of PPMS as changes can be subtle over an extended time.
-MRI scans can prove inconclusive (2).
+It can often take a long time for a neurologist to arrive at a definitive diagnosis of PPMS as changes can be subtle over an extended period.
+MRI scans can prove inconclusive.

-Most people with PPMS will not have relapses, but a few do.
+Most people with PPMS will not have relapses, but a few do, approximately five per cent.
 If relapses are part of your PPMS, this is called progressive relapsing MS (PRMS).

 MS-UK has found that people cope best when they look at what is happening, rather than what might be.
 MS can cause many symptoms, and the most common are included here.
-This list is not exhaustive and it is extremely unlikely that any one person would experience all or even most of these symptoms.
-The combination, severity and frequency will be different for everyone.
+This list is not exhaustive, and it is extremely unlikely that any one person would experience all or even most of these symptoms.
+Additionally, the combination, severity and frequency will be different for everyone.